 Digitizing the referral of pregnant women in Kenya

 Haikara Health is a digital platform for the onboarding and referral of pregnant women between medical facilities.
-The goal of the project, done in collaboration with Makerspace Nairobi and Aalto Global Impact as a central part of my graduate studies at Aalto University, was to help facilitate a more reliable and efficient maternal healthcare process in developing regions for pregnant women, healthcare providers, and systemic agents.
+The goal of the project, done in collaboration with Makerspace Nairobi and Aalto Global Impact, was to help facilitate a more reliable and efficient maternal healthcare process in developing regions for pregnant women, healthcare providers, and systemic agents.
 The project is especially dear to me, not only for the friendships that resulted from it, but also because I think it provides a good case for how digital technologies can be levered to genuinely improve lives by addressing elemental concerns.
 On the level of technical skills, the project contributed heavily to my professional development since it allowed me to experience a rigid and consequential application of human centered design methodology, including multi-methodical ethnographic research.
 I also developed a simple but functional full-stack application as a proof of concept for our solution, gaining a solid understanding of the basics of web development in the process.
 Overall, the project thus helped me to genuinely broaden my previously more business-centered outlook to include ways of problem solving from the fields of design and technology.

 The idea in a nutshell